- Acres of room

 A minivan is still more comfortable and capable at hauling people than the 2018 Ford Expedition, but only just.
 A masterclass in the “utility” part of the SUV acronym.

 If it weren’t for the Lincoln Navigator, the 2018 Ford Expedition would have a perfect comfort score.
-Instead, it receives a 9 out of 10 on our comfort scale, owing to three comfortable and spacious rows of seats, plenty of cargo space, impressive build quality, and eye-pleasing materials.
+The Expedition is nearly on par with the Lincoln now, which should be good news for shoppers.
+We give the Expedition a 9 out of 10 on our comfort scale, owing to three comfortable and spacious rows of seats, plenty of cargo space, impressive build quality, and eye-pleasing materials.
 (Read more about how we rate cars.)

 The third row, meanwhile, is no penalty box.
 Full-sized adults can easily ride back there on an extended journey, with plenty of leg room, comfortable seats, and—no joke—four of the Expedition’s 15 cupholders.
 The only real limiting factor is head room, which adults over six feet will find a little tight.